aayushRoboAds/camxmic/README.md

 # Lip movements controls windows microphone volume

 A simle app to 🔴MUTE and 🟢UNMUTE Windows microphone.
-This is one component of the avatar interaction which helps avoid noise =
+This is one component of the avatar interaction which helps avoid noise detection by LLM.

 ## Installation